 Leading Economic Index in Malaysia averaged 0.18 percent from 1991 until 2023, reaching an all time high of 5.50 percent in May of 2020 and a record low of -5.90 percent in March of 2020.
 This page provides - Malaysia Leading Composite Index - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Malaysia Leading Economic Index - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Leading Economic Index in Malaysia is expected to be -0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Malaysia to stand at 0.40 in 12 months time.
-In the long-term, the Malaysia Leading Economic Index is projected to trend around 1.80 percent in 2020, according to our econometric models.
+Leading Economic Index in Malaysia is expected to be -0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia Leading Economic Index is projected to trend around 0.50 percent in 2024 and 0.40 percent in 2025, according to our econometric models.